-Student Services provides opportunities for students to participate in activities and events outside the classroom, coordinated and organized by the UCW Student Committee, a voluntary organization representing and supporting the student body.
+Student Services provides opportunities for students to participate in activities and events outside the classroom, coordinated and organized by Student Services and students from the UCW Ambassador Program.

-Students serving on the Student Committee must be in good academic standing and model the competencies embedded in all UCW programs, including constructive problem solving, strong team skills, effective English language communication skills and leadership.
+Students serving on the UCW Ambassador Program must be in good academic standing and model the competencies embedded in all UCW programs, including constructive problem solving, strong team skills, effective English language communication skills and leadership.
 Members are encouraged to represent the University's student body positively.
-Committee members can choose to become engaged in the following: